PugetSoundAnalytics/pugetsound-portfolio/pages/why.md

 permalink: /why/
 ---

-## Why I Care: Data Illuminates Human Stories
+## Why I Care: Data Illuminates Our Story

 Every data point holds a story.
 Dashboards show what’s happening; stories reveal *why it matters* and *what to do next*.